Siddy212/iconic-es-de/README.md

 ### Start Here
 - Make sure `Light (Custom Artwork)`, `Dark (Custom Artwork)`, or `Retro Gray (Custom Artwork)`  is selected from `Menu > UI Settings > Theme Variant`
 - This setting changes the directories that the theme looks for artwork in and sets up the ability for you to add custom artwork.
+- If desired, users can mix and match classic/modern art.
+There is also an alternate background/overlay folder that can give additional options.

 ### Backgrounds
 - Use the folder called `custom-backgrounds` in ES-DE's theme directory at: `ES-DE/themes/iconic-es-de/_inc/systems`
-- Upload your custom background images to that folder
+- Copy your custom background images to that folder
 - They should be named:
     - ${system.theme}.jpg
     - _default.jpg